Skip to content

 Mansi Rana

-Every contract management platform sold today has AI in its marketing.
-The language is consistent: AI-powered drafting, AI-assisted review, AI-driven insights.
-At the product level, the differences between these claims range from substantial to almost non-existent.
+Every contract management platform sold today leads with AI in its marketing: AI-powered drafting, AI-assisted review, AI-driven insights.
+At the product level, the differences behind these claims range from substantial to almost non-existent.
 For enterprise legal teams evaluating CLM platforms, “we have AI” has become one of the least useful things a vendor can say.

 The more useful questions are specific.
-What does the AI actually do?
-At which stage of the contract lifecycle does it operate?
-What does it require from the legal team to produce useful output?
-And where does AI in contract management create measurable value, rather than just appearing in a feature list?
+What the AI does, at which stage of the contract lifecycle it operates, what it requires from the legal team to produce useful output, and where it creates measurable value rather than just appearing on a feature list.

-This blog cuts through the generic AI positioning to look at where AI in contract management is genuinely changing how enterprise legal teams work, and where the gap between marketing claims and operational reality is still wide.
+This blog looks at where AI in contract management is genuinely changing how enterprise legal teams work, and where the gap between marketing claims and operational reality is still wide.

 Contract drafting and generation